nowickit-umich/AutoVPN/README.md

 Global Deployment: Spin up a VPN server in any geographic region supported by your chosen cloud provider, giving you complete control over location and latency.

+DNS Filtering: Built-in DNS filtering on the server blocks ads, trackers, and malicious domains to enhance privacy and security.

 Cost-Effective: Operates at approximately $0.0052/hour, or $0.31/month for 15 hours of usage per week.

 <img width="242" alt="vpncosts" src="https://github.com/user-attachments/assets/5b3de0e6-48ea-4c89-b9f3-0e5c69640b2c" />